What if I just flow…

-Outdoor therapy offers us an opportunity to ‘come back home’ to ourselves, to reflect on our place in the world, illuminate the meaning of our lives and reaffirm the value of connection to all around us.
+Outdoor therapy offers us an opportunity to ‘come back home’, return to ourselves, to reflect on our place in the world, illuminate the meaning of our lives and reaffirm the value of connection to everything around us.

 I am passionate about nature therapy and my work has been inspired by my own profound, spiritual and psychologically healing experiences in nature.
 I take ideas from the fields of Ecopsychology, Ecotherapy and Environmental therapy.
-Over the years I have built a deep and sacred relationship with nature through observing the four seasons and allowing nature to reflect what needs attention within.
+Over the years I have built a deep and sacred relationship with nature through observing the seasons and allowing nature to reflect what needs attention within.

-I offer one-to-one psychotherapy sessions out of doors, in nature with an aim:
+I offer one-to-one psychotherapy sessions outdoors, in nature with an aim:

 - to promote mindful observation of surroundings, engage correct breathing and groundedness